The Doctor: Early life

-The Doctor was originally known as the Timeless Child, as revealed in "The Timeless Children".
-This episode substantially altered knowledge of the Doctor's origin, as they had previously been said to be a high-born Time Lord whose incarnation played by William Hartnell in the show was born on Gallifrey.
-In the Doctor's revised and expanded origin story, a native Gallifreyan Shobogan scientist and explorer named Tecteun discovered the child as a young girl next to a portal to another reality.
-Tecteun adopted her as her own and discovered that the Child had a capacity to regenerate her body indefinitely.
-After much study, Tecteun genetically incorporated this ability into some of the Shobogan race, who became the basis for the formation of the elite Time Lords, although their regenerations were forcibly limited to twelve.
-After many regenerations, Tecteun inducted the Timeless Child into a clandestine operative group within the Time Lords known as the Division.
-The secrecy of the Division required Tecteun to eventually wipe all of the Timeless Child's memories up to that point and leave them, reduced in age to a child once again, in Gallifreyan society.
-This is where the Doctor's memories begin, with his boyhood as the First Doctor.
+The episode "The Timeless Children" revised the Doctor's origins, revealing a scientist and space explorer named Tecteun who found a lone, mysterious child with a supernatural physiology – one not belonging to any other life form or species – and an immense intelligence.
+She adopted the child and studied her, successfully grafting her regeneration capacity (and possibly other traits) into her own species, the Shobogans, and herself.
+This species, who would eventually become the Time Lords, was restricted to a limit of twelve regenerations by a later incarnation of Tecteun.
+Tecteun and their child were eventually inducted into a clandestine Time Lord organisation known as the Division.
+After an unknown amount of regenerations, Tecteun's child began calling themself "Doctor".
+The Fugitive Doctor, true to her title, was on the run from the Division in a TARDIS disguised as a police box.
+The details of their life were also redacted from the Matrix – only snippets remaining, masked as the story of the Irish Garda Brendan.
+The true origins of the Time Lords remained hidden from themselves and from the Doctor.

-The First Doctor's childhood on Gallifrey has been little described in the series.
+The First Doctor's subsequent childhood on Gallifrey has been little described in the series.
 In "Hell Bent" the Doctor recalled his origins as a high-born Gallifreyan.
 In The Time Monster, the Doctor says he grew up in a house on a mountainside and talks about a hermit who lived under a tree behind the house and inspired the Doctor when he was depressed.
 He is later reunited with this former mentor, now on Earth posing as the abbot K'anpo Rimpoche, in Planet of the Spiders.
 In "The Girl in the Fireplace", according to Madame de Pompadour who psychically linked with the Doctor's memories, the Doctor experienced a very lonely childhood.
 An elderly woman on Gallifrey died and was shrouded in veils and surrounded by flies, giving the Doctor recurring nightmares, which the confession dial in "Heaven Sent" would later visualise to torment him.
-In "Listen", it is revealed the Doctor as a child often slept alone in a barn in the Drylands (a desert region outside the city capital), was withdrawn from other children, and was cared for by guardian figures who privately doubted the child's ability as an eventual Time Lord.
+In "Listen", it is ambiguously revealed the Doctor as a child often slept alone in a barn in the Drylands (a desert region outside the city capital), was withdrawn from other children, and was cared for by guardian figures who privately doubted the child's ability as an eventual Time Lord.
 Through the dialogue, it is suggested that several Gallifreyan children were pressured into joining the army, a path which did not sit right with the Doctor's pacifist beliefs, and as a result he wished to enroll into the Time Lord Academy instead.